HST Page Caching (Context-Aware Cache)

 Caching for normal live sites can be switched on and off on different levels of HST configuration.
 It can be switched on/off per:

 A rendered response is only cacheable if and only if the matched sitemap item is cacheable and the root component that the matched sitemap item points to is cacheable.

 Cacheable configuration on Hosts, Host, Mount and SitemapItem level

-To turn on caching globally for everything, you can set on hst:hosts the property hst:cacheable=true.
+To switch on caching globally for all pages for all channels, you can set on hst:hosts the property hst:cacheable=true.
 Every hst:host, sub host, mount, sub mount and sitemap items now inherits this property.
 When not configured on hst:hosts, caching is false.
 Every host, sub host, mount, sub mount or sitemap item can override this cacheable property.
 Everything below the item that did override the value, inherits the overridden value.